 If a liquor company raises factory prices and goes through the distribution process, the price increase of soju and beer sold at restaurants will increase like a snowball.
 If the liquor company partially raises the factory price, the liquor wholesaler raises the selling price more than that, and the restaurant raises it several times over to the customer.
 Even if the factory price is raised by 100 won, the restaurant does not raise only 100 won.
 Because restaurants include the increase in the price of subsidiary materials and labor costs in the price of alcoholic beverages, the price rises to 500 won or 1,000 won.

 Currently, soju and beer prices in restaurants in large cities such as Changwon and Gimhae range from 4,000 to 5,000 won.
 In the suburbs where rent is relatively cheap, it is around 4,000 won, but in the center where rent is expensive, it is mostly 5,000 won.
-In the end, if the factory price is raised again this year, you will encounter a price tag of ‘6,000 won for soju and beer’ on the restaurant menu board.
+In the end, if the factory price is raised once more this year, you will encounter a price tag of ‘6,000 won for soju and beer’ on the restaurant menu board.

 As public opinion began to boil over the ‘restaurant soju price of 6,000 won era’, the government is showing a move to intervene.
-When an opposition member of the National Assembly asked about the prospect of an increase in liquor prices due to a liquor tax hike, Minister of Strategy and Finance Choo Kyung-ho said at a general meeting of the National Assembly’s Strategy and Finance Committee not long ago, “There is a fixed cost burden everywhere, but it is not a common practice to pass it all on to market prices. no. Should the price of alcoholic beverages be raised that much or even more just because the tax has gone up a little?”
+When an opposition member of the National Assembly asked regarding the prospect of an increase in liquor prices due to a liquor tax hike, Minister of Strategy and Finance Choo Kyung-ho said at a general meeting of the National Assembly’s Strategy and Finance Committee not long ago, “There is a fixed cost burden everywhere, but it is not a common practice to pass it all on to market prices. no. Should the price of alcoholic beverages be raised that much or even more just because the tax has gone up a little?”

 Afterwards, the Ministry of Strategy and Finance and the National Tax Service launched a fact-finding investigation into the liquor industry’s movement to increase factory prices.